Aphria (APHA) and Its Competitors Financial Survey

-Aphria (NYSE: APHA) is one of 33 publicly-traded companies in the “Medicinals & botanicals” industry, but how does it weigh in compared to its peers?
-We will compare Aphria to similar companies based on the strength of its institutional ownership, risk, valuation, earnings, dividends, analyst recommendations and profitability.
+Aphria (NASDAQ: APHA) is one of 33 public companies in the “Medicinals & botanicals” industry, but how does it compare to its peers?
+We will compare Aphria to related companies based on the strength of its profitability, dividends, institutional ownership, earnings, analyst recommendations, risk and valuation.

-9.6% of Aphria shares are owned by institutional investors.
+11.3% of Aphria shares are owned by institutional investors.
 Comparatively, 21.6% of shares of all “Medicinals & botanicals” companies are owned by institutional investors.
-25.8% of shares of all “Medicinals & botanicals” companies are owned by company insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+25.8% of shares of all “Medicinals & botanicals” companies are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.

-This is a breakdown of recent ratings for Aphria and its peers, as provided by MarketBeat.
+This is a summary of current ratings and price targets for Aphria and its peers, as reported by MarketBeat.

 |Sell Ratings